Get Out the Vote

 - Programming local events throughout the year organized by AIGA chapters and student groups across the country in partnership with League of Women Voters affiliates and other local partners

-From Milton Glaser to Paula Scher, Get Out the Vote has energized designers nationwide to contribute their talents.
-Watch AIGA national board member Agustín G. Garza’s poster, reimagined as a poignant PSA and televised by Azteca, an American Spanish-language network.
-Actor Edward James Olmos activates the designer’s call to action to reach approximately 43 million people, or 89 percent of the Latino population in the U.S. Plus, see how your voice and vision can add to the movement, below:
+In this PSA inspired by AIGA national board member Augustín Garza’s poster submission and televised by Azteca, an American Spanish-language network, actor Edward James Olmos activated the designer’s call to action to reach approximately 43 million people, or 89 percent of the Latino population in the U.S.

 AIGA has activated its community of designers across the U.S. and beyond to Get Out the Vote every four years since 2000.
 To see work featured in past campaigns, visit Get Out the Vote 2008 and Get Out the Vote 2012.
 The campaign is part of Design for Democracy, an AIGA initiative to increase civic participation through design.